LoneDev6/FastNBT/README.md

 ## Editing to the repository
 - Clone it
-- Change paths in `.mvn-exec/CopyFile.bat` and `RemoveMetaInf.bat` based on your directories
+- Change paths in `pom.xml` -> `maven-antrun-plugin` based on your directories, or comment the plugin if you don't need it
 - Make your changes
 - Run `mvn install` in order to access the plugin as dependency in your projects
 - Run Maven `clean package` and get the generated jar from `output` folder